DegenhardtH/DegenhardtH.github.io/_posts/2018-04-17-pandoc_markdown.md

+---
+layout: post
----layout: posttitle: Pandoc and Markdownbigimg: /img/Netzwerk.jpg---
+title: Pandoc and Markdown
+bigimg: /img/Netzwerk.jpg
+---

 I tried to convert a txt file with with the help of markdown in pandoc.